pyronaur/zxb/README.md

 **zxb** is a [zx](https://github.com/google/zx) script manager to help you write, use, edit and even share zx scripts quickly.

-One of the things I love most about being a developer is continuous improvement. **zx** made writing bash scripts for everyday tasks fun again.
+One of the things I love most about being a developer is continuous improvement. **zx** made writing shell scripts for everyday tasks fun again.
 But that introduced a new problem - where do I place all my scripts?
 How do I run them?
 What did I call that thing I wrote last month?
 Where did I place it?

-Writing bash scripts with **zx** is so easy that it became difficult to manage all of them.
+Writing shell scripts with **zx** is so easy that it became difficult to manage all of them.
 That's why I decided to build **zxb**.

 Just like **zx** helps you write shell scripts better, **zxb** helps you manage what you've written better.